johannesugb/johannesugb.github.io/_posts/wip 2026-03-23-mesh-shaders-for-everything.md

 ## Introduction

-Mesh shaders are an interesting addition to graphics pipelines and sometimes, they are advocated as a sort-of silver bullet to replace all the geometry stages or graphics pipelines, like the [DirectX specification](https://microsoft.github.io/DirectX-Specs/d3d/MeshShader.html), which reads like this:
+Mesh shaders are an interesting addition to graphics pipelines and sometimes, they are advocated as a sort-of silver bullet to replace all the geometry stages of graphics pipelines, i.e., vertex, tessellation, and geometry shaders.
+The [DirectX specification](https://microsoft.github.io/DirectX-Specs/d3d/MeshShader.html), for example, reads like this:

 > There will additionally be a new Amplification shader stage, which enables current tessellation scenarios.
 Eventually the entire vertex pipeline will be two stages: an Amplification shader followed by a Mesh shader.
 > [...]